shivam0201/NyayaAnumana-and-INLegalLlama/README.md

 The dataset compilation involved collecting 22,82,137 raw Indian court case proceedings up to April 2024 from the IndianKanoon website, a well-known legal search engine.
 After preprocessing, a total of 7,02,945 preprocessed cases were finalized for use in the dataset.

 ### Data Statistics
 The dataset is categorized into ‘single’ and ‘multi’ decision types, with detailed statistics provided in Tables 2 and 3, including document counts, average token lengths, and decision distributions.
 The data is also analyzed on a court-wise basis, revealing insights into case characteristics across different court levels.
+The dataset is categorized into single and multi based on the target classification task.
+You can choose the appropriate categorization based on your use case:

+1. **Binary Classification Task**: Fine-tuning models to classify cases as either Accepted (label-1/class-1) or Rejected (label-0/class-0).

+2. **Ternary Classification Task**: Fine-tuning models to classify cases into one of three categories:
+ - Rejected (label-0/class-0): Cases where all judgments, whether single or multiple, are rejected.
+ - Accepted (label-1/class-1): Cases where all judgments, whether single or multiple, are accepted.
+ - Partially Accepted (label-2/class-2): Cases with multiple judgments, where some are accepted and others are rejected.
+Choose the categorization that best suits your usecase.

 <table>
   <tr>